zerga9/CV/README.md

 #### Communication

-As Project Co-ordinator at Cineac TV (the Netherlands) I was responsible for promoting our broadcast, finding local volunteers, make them enthusiastic about our project and teaching them to film, interview and edit programs about their local community.
+As Project Co-ordinator at Cineac TV (the Netherlands) I was responsible for promoting our broadcast, finding local volunteers, engaging them with our project and teaching them to film, interview and edit programmes about their local community.
 I managed 15 volunteers from diverse backgrounds and monitored their development over four years. http://www.cineac.tv

 #### Teaching

-As Video workshop leader for Stichting hoedje van papier, I was teaching primary and secondary school children interview techniques, filming and editing skills to make short video films about their neighbourhood. http://www.stichtinghoedjevanpapier.nl/
+As Video Workshop Leader for Stichting hoedje van papier, I taught primary and secondary school children interview techniques, filming and editing skills to make short video films about their neighbourhood. http://www.stichtinghoedjevanpapier.nl/

 #### Organisational Skills

-The project for Cineac TV was overseen and funded by the local city council.
-I had to deliver a detailed plan at the beginning of each year and the plan needed to be accounted for when the year was over.
-My project management had to be rigorous and those skills I have found to be readily transferable
+The project for Cineac TV was overseen and funded by the Rotterdam City Council.
+I had to deliver a detailed project plan with budget at the beginning of each year which needed to be accounted for when the year was over.
+My project management had to be rigorous and those skills I have found to be readily transferable.

 #### Other Skills